This topic explores the role played by education in international development.

-We invite additional contributions on the topic of Community and Societal Development.
-Send inquiries to the Editor: email@example.com.
+We invite contributions on topics related to International Development.
+Send inquiries to the Editor: firstname.lastname@example.org.
 Respectful and thoughtful dialog is open to anyone through the comments sections on articles or blogs.
-Other special issue topics include:
+Other topics include:

 Strategy and Innovation (here)